bio-guoda/preston/analysis.md

 }
 ```

 Which seem to indicate tha the DWC-a of this dataset was orphaned and (temporarily?) archived by GBIF.
-However, our suspicious url, the EML file, was not orphaned.
+However, our suspicious url, the EML file, was not orphaned or (temporarily?) archived.

 On inspecting different versions of the EML file, we find most versions are blank nodes, indicating a failed attempt to retrieve the content.
 In one instance some content was retrieved: [hash://sha256/9944f274ee46c33a577e170bb3fd85a4b824741eb7bcc18a002c8b77ca8f3e3a](https://deeplinker.bio/9944f274ee46c33a577e170bb3fd85a4b824741eb7bcc18a002c8b77ca8f3e3a).
 This specific content turns out to be some html page, not an advertised EML file.
 The first few lines of this html page with hash ending on 3e3a looks like: